Residual Stress Measurement

 Synchrotron diffraction is a higher energy version of X-ray diffraction.
-It is possible to use synchrotron diffraction for components with complex geometries but usually the size of the component is limited.
-There are only number of synchrotron facilities around the world which makes the method not portable and cost-effective.
+It is possible to use synchrotron diffraction for components with complex geometries, but usually the size of the component is limited.
+There are only a small number of synchrotron facilities around the world which makes the method less practical and cost-effective.

 Residual stress measurement by hole drilling method